marvinhuebner/marvinhuebner/README.md

 **Hey, I'm Marvin** 👋

 I'm a frontend developer by ❤️.
-I currently enjoy working on holistic digital concepts and brand development projects for both large and small clients at [BERGWERK](https://www.bergwerk.ag/).
+I currently enjoy working as specialist for digital communication and brand building for both large and small clients at [medienimpuls](https://www.medienimpuls.com/).